njoubert/MaraudersMap/README.md

 - We only provide an approximate distance and direction to a friend, so it's an adventure to try and find them!
 - The system might sometimes lie to you, who knows?

-*Note: in many ways this revisits the ideas that originally went into my iPhone app Burble*
+*Note: in many ways this revisits the ideas that originally went into my iPhone app [Burble](https://github.com/njoubert/UndergraduateProjects/tree/master/Burble/trunk)*

+**Other Ideas**

+- This project can include a visual component - by animating EL wire or the like as you get closer to a friend!

 <br/>
 ## SRR - System Requirements Review